a-ma-n/Abhya/README.md

 ### Table of Contents
 * About the Product
 * Tech Stack
+* Requirement Analysis
 * Target Audience
-  * Statistical analysis
-* Business Model
-  * Target Audience.
-  * Branding
+* Novelty of the Project
 * Video
+* Creators
 __________
 #### About the Product
 Gone are the days when you would fear to go out alone at night.
 Abhaya provides a unique solution which entirely transforms the whole situation.
 Now one can go out fearlessly wherever and whenever they want.